mVaibhavPrakash/Java-Learning/OOPS in java.md

     	tasks simultaneously with different threads.

 L4-06:35 Can a Class or a method be abstract and final at the same time?

 	A Class or a method cannot be abstract or final at the same time.
     -> Final restricts the component to be modified further.
     -> abstract make component available to be modified further.

 L4-06:56 What do you mean by abstract classes?

 	A Class with abstract specifier is a abstract class If a Class is abstract it is not fully implemented and if a method is abstract, it does not have any implementation
     👉🏻 abstract methods can only be defined in abstract class.

 L4-07:32 what is abstract method?

 	A method without any implementation or definition is an Abstract method.
     Abstract method are declared with the keyword abstract.

 L4-09:33 Can we define an abstract method in a non-abstract class?

 	We can not declare any abstract method in a non-abstract class.

 L4-09:50 Can an abstract method be declared as private?

 	No, abstract method cannot be declared as private, as they are meant to be used in other classes, so they must be public, or default or protected.

 L4-10:48 Can we instantiate abstract classes?

 	Answer is No, since abstract classes are not fully implemented that is why we cannot create objects of them.

 L4-11:29 Can we define top level Class as static?

 	Answer is No. static keyword is applicable only for Class members.

 L4-12:09 Why do we define members as static?

 	Static keyword is used to define the members independent from any instance.
-    		Static members exist independently of any instances created for the class.

-    		-> Defining a method static will make it independent of any instance.
+    Static members exist independently of any instances created for the class -> Defining a method static will make it independent of any instance.
-    		We can call static members without creating objects, by just invoking them with the classname..
+    We can call static members without creating objects, by just invoking them with the classname.

 //variables, Methods, Constructors

 L6-00:11 What is a variable?
 What are the types of variable in java?

 	Variable is a name which is given to a memory shell.
 It is a container that used to store data values.
-    		Variable can store primitives or objects.
+	Variable can store primitives or object

-    		Class can have these variables:
+	Class can have these variable

-    		Instance Variable [defined inside class, outside the method] Local Variable 		[defined inside a method or block or constructor] Class Variables		[defined in Class and outside any method but with static keyword]
+	Instance Variable [defined inside class, outside the method] Local Variable 		[defined inside a method or block or constructor] Class Variables		[defined in Class and outside any method but with static keywor

-    		//What is the difference between Instance variables , Local variables and Static variables?
+	//What is the difference between Instance variables , Local variables and Static variable

 L6-04:33 When are static variables loaded in memory?

 	Static variables are loaded in memory at the time of Class loading. i.e, When we load the class, the static members are the first to load.

 L6-04:53 Are there any global variables in java?

-    		Global variables are generally those variable which can be accessed by other part of program or outside the class.
+	Global variables are generally those variable which can be accessed by other part of program or outside the class
     Java does not allow to have global variables.
 As it does not fit good with the oops.

 L6-05:32 Can we declare final variable without initialization?

 	Yes, we can declare final variable without initialisation.
     -> Such variables are called as Blank Final Variable.
-    			 Blank final variable can be static or non-static..
+    	 Blank final variable can be static or non-static.

-    		This is how we declare blank final variables:

-    				private static final int blank_final;
+    This is how we declare blank final variables private static final int blank_final

-    		We have to initialize  blank final varables before any usage.

-    		static blank final variables can be initialised in static block..
+    We have to initialize  blank final varables before any usage static blank final variables can be initialised in static block.

 L6-08:45 Can we make the local variable final?

 	Yes, we can define a local variable as final.
     👉🏻 It is the only modifier which is acceptable to a local variable.

 L6-09:08 What is Constructor?

     Constructor is a special kind of method which is used to initialise objects.
-    		The name of constructor is same as of its class.
+    The name of constructor is same as of its class
+    		```java
 			class Fan{
     		    Fan(){
     		      //this is constructor.
     		    }
-    				}
+    		}```

 L6-09:38 What are the various types of constructors?
     There are three types of constructors..